Washington County, Alabama: History

 While the county continued to rely on agriculture into the 20th century, the infestation of the boll weevil destroyed many cotton crops.
 Mechanization and industrial-scale agriculture reduced the need for labor.
 Thousands of African Americans left the South in the Great Migration to Northern and Midwestern industrial cities, where they could get better jobs and escape the legal segregation and violence of the South.
 In the early 20th century industrialists began to harvest and process the pine and other timber in this area of the state.

-The Choctaw and Creek Native Americans struggled to maintain their traditional culture, in the face of years during which the state government imposed a binary system of dividing people into white and "all other" people of color (blacks and Indians).
-Records no longer recognized their identifying as Choctaw, particularly in the period of Jim Crow after the Reconstruction era.

-It was not until the 1930s that the Choctaw were able to get Indian schools to support their culture in Mobile and Washington counties, where their people have been concentrated.
-For a time they were called Cajun, but have no connection to such descendants of Acadians, based largely in Louisiana.
-The people pressed to gain recognition for their own ethnicity.
-In 1979 the Alabama legislature officially recognized the MOWA Band of Choctaw Indians.
-In 1984 it passed legislation to establish a commission to represent Native American interests in the state; through that, a total of nine tribes have received state recognition.

 While the timber industry continued to be important to the economy, the county has gradually developed other businesses and industries, particularly petrochemical.
 Due to damage from Hurricane Frederic in 1979, the county was declared a disaster area that September.

 Geography

 According to the United States Census Bureau, the county has a total area of 1089 sqmi, of which 1080 sqmi is land and 8.4 sqmi (0.8%) is water.
 This makes Washington County larger than the state of Rhode Island in terms of land area (but not total area).
 The county is located approximately 60 miles north of the Gulf of Mexico, and exceeds 682,000 acres of land.
 About 88 percent of the land area is covered by forest and pine plantations.

 The Tombigbee River borders Washington County to the east.
 From the southern point of the river, the boundary runs diagonally south-west, bisecting the community of Calvert.
 From there, the southern boundary runs west, roughly following the 31°08' N parallel, toward the Mississippi state line, descending due south into Mobile County and forming part of a rectangle that connects with the state line.
 The western boundary is defined by the Alabama-Mississippi state line (approximately 88°27' W).
 The northern boundary runs west from the state line along the 31°41' N parallel until reaching the Tombigbee River.